 "The case against Mr. Uskanli is of significant public interest because it concerns the prosecution of a man whose alleged actions threatened the lives of people aboard an airliner, an incident that made news around the world," said a letter from the AP, urging the judge not to limit the public's right to court access without following proper procedures.

-Anil Uskanli, 25, of Turkey, tried to get to the front of the plane during last week's flight and crewmembers feared his laptop contained explosives, said a criminal complaint charging him with interfering with a flight crew.
+Uskanli, 25, tried to get to the front of the plane during the flight from Los Angeles to Honolulu on May 19, according to court documents.
+Flight and crewmembers feared his laptop contained explosives, said a criminal complaint charging him with interfering with a flight crew.

-Uskanli raised other red flags while still at Los Angeles International Airport before the flight took off: He had purchased a ticket at an airline counter in the middle of the night with no luggage and had been arrested after opening a door to a restricted airfield.
+Uskanli raised other red flags while still at Los Angeles International Airport before the flight took off: He had purchased a ticket at an airline counter in the middle of the night with no luggage and had been arrested after opening a door to a restricted area.

 By JENNIFER SINCO KELLEHER

 Updated: September 21, 2017 11:25 PM

 (Copyright 2017 by The Associated Press.
 All Rights Reserved.)